nweaver-blockchain/blockchain-names/ens.md

 hostile observer from registering the name as the commitment is meaningless without the 256b random secret.

-The `.eth` registrar charges $5 per year to register most names (a value priced in dollars and provided by an ‘oracle’ service which provides external data to the Ethereum smart contract) in addition to the gas fee necessary for the transaction.
-Since this costs roughly 300,000 gas the current cost to register a `.eth` name for a year is roughly
-$20, although the cost/year can be reduced by registering for a longer term.
+The `.eth` registrar charges $5 per year to register most names (a value priced in dollars and provided by an ‘oracle’ service which provides external data to an Ethereum smart contract by continually updating a value stored on the Ethereum blockchain) in addition to the gas fee necessary for the transaction.
+Since this costs roughly 300,000 gas the current cost to register a `.eth` name for a year is roughly $20, although the cost/year can be reduced by registering for a longer term.
 Names less than 7 characters cost more per year and are only available by auction if they aren’t already registered.

 Names need to be renewed before the expiration period by paying
 $5/year (a transaction that also costs roughly 100,000 gas/$5).